-Winter can be amazing… snowmen, sledding, hot cocoa… and your dog may love to play in the snow too!
-But be aware of these 13 scary winter dangers that can be deadly for your dog.
+Winter can be amazing… snowmen, sledding, hot cocoa… and playing in the snow with your dog!
+But there are scary dangers that can be hiding in plain site and be deadly for your dog.
 These dangers are real and in the joy of the holiday season, you definitely don’t want to be rushing your dog to the emergency vet.

 If you are cold outside, chances are your dog is too.
 Living in the Midwest, we get some pretty nasty winters.
 Air temperatures can fall to well below zero and wind chills are even worse.
 Now it’s not that cold every day, but I’d say it averages around 10-20° during the deep winter months.

 Every dog is different, and certain breeds are built for the snowy cold weather.
 So I don’t have a chart of temps to watch for, but I can tell you to be aware of your dog.
 Your dog’s paws, ears, and nose are all exposed to the same air temps you are.
 If you are freezing or you notice your dog is starting to pick up his paws more than usual, then it’s time to head inside.

 Hypothermia can occur in your dog if he is outside in the cold for an extended period of time.
 My dogs live inside our home, but I do understand that some dogs live outside.
 Please consider bringing your dog inside on extreme cold weather days.
 Or supply a heated dog house when he needs it, along with heated dog beds and heated dog bowls so his water doesn’t freeze.